pvasek/kudu-wiki/Home.md

 ## Building and running Kudu from the github sources

+Read this is you are interested in contributing to Kudu

 * [[Getting Started]]
 * [[Project Structure]]
 * [[Deploying Kudu to a Server]]